zhaofeng-shu33/principal_sequence_of_partition/README.md

 # Introduction
 This repository contains code to compute the principal sequence of partition for Dilworth truncation function.
-Currently, three methods are available:
+Currently, four methods are available:

 1. Traditional Canonical Method based on Dilworth truncation and Graph Maximal Flow
 2. Parametric computing scheme combined with Parametric Maximal Flow
 3. Graph Contraction combined with rapid jump (under development) Both method relies on [LEMON](https://lemon.cs.elte.hu/trac/lemon) Library to compute maximal flow for graph.
+4. Parametric Dilworth truncation used in paper 2010.

 # How to build

 ## Dependencies

 * LEMON (required)
-* boost-program-options is required to build the executable program
+* boost-program-options is required to build the executable program `main`
 * googletest (optional, used in unit-test)